Pulgasari/zugriff/apps/files/README.md

-# apps/files
+# files

 A file explorer over a folder from your **own disk**.

+**in web:**

-You grant one folder with the [File System Access API](./../../shared/js/lib/fsaccess.js) and it becomes the root of the explorer — browse the tree, preview files, download them back out.
+You grant one folder with.the [File System Access API](./../../shared/js/lib/fsaccess.js) and it becomes the root of the explorer — browse the tree, preview files, download them back out.
 Nothing is uploaded and nothing is copied; only the directory handle is persisted, and only so we can re-ask for it on the next visit.

+**in the android app:**
+- global mode
+- scoped mode

 ## what it does